bet4a/d3wiki/Geo-Paths.md

     .attr("d", d3.geo.path());
 ```

+An optional *index* may be specified, which is passed along to the [pointRadius](#pointRadius) accessor.
 Note: you probably want to specify the style property "fill-rule" as "evenodd".
 Without this, geographic features with holes (such as [South Africa](http://en.wikipedia.org/wiki/South_Africa) surrounding [Lesotho](http://en.wikipedia.org/wiki/Lesotho)) will not display correctly.

 <a name="path_projection" href="#path_projection">#</a> path.<b>projection</b>([<i>projection</i>])